colaberry/trust-before-intelligence-book/archive/enterprise-data-readiness-ai-agents/chapter_2_complete.md

 **Implementing the INPACT™ HITL Pattern:**

-In Chapter 0, we introduced how three INPACT™ needs—Permitted (P), Trusted (T), and Adaptive (A)—work together through human-in-the-loop patterns.
+In Chapter 0, we introduced how three INPACT™ needs—Permitted (P), Transparent (T), and Adaptive (A)—work together through human-in-the-loop patterns.
 P defines when agents escalate to humans based on risk thresholds, T explains why agents made decisions through complete transparency, and A learns from human corrections to refine autonomy boundaries over time.

 Now we'll see exactly how Echo Health implemented this pattern—from the 6-factor risk assessment framework that determines escalation triggers, through the 5-level autonomy spectrum routing decisions from full autonomy to full manual control, to the three workflow patterns (synchronous/asynchronous/human-on-loop) matching approval speed to decision urgency, to the continuous learning loop that improved their escalation rate from 12% (Month 1) to 8% (Month 6) through refined threshold calibration.